 Betsy has assisted clients in designing and implementing compliance and governance programs, conducting internal investigations and preparing comprehensive defense strategies in response to investigations by government regulators, state and federal prosecutors, and civil litigants.

-Betsy has tried international arbitrations before the London Court of International Arbitration, the American Arbitration Association, and arbitration panels of the National Construction Council of Tanzania.
+Betsy has tried international arbitrations before the London Court of International Arbitration, the American Arbitration Association, and an arbitration panel of the National Construction Council of Tanzania, and she is a Fellow of the Chartered Institute of Arbitrators.
 She counsels U.S. corporations regarding exposure under the Foreign Corrupt Practices Act, regulations of the Office of Foreign Assets Control (OFAC) and international banking anti-terrorism and anti-money laundering regulations.
 She also has served as counsel to U.S. advocates for foreign governments under the U.S. Foreign Agents Registration Act (FARA).
 In addition, Betsy advises U.S. companies doing business in Africa on U.S. regulations applicable to foreign trade and transacting business abroad.

 For 20 years, Betsy has represented excess insurers in bad faith and major complex insurance coverage cases involving liabilities for mass product failures, toxic torts, environmental cleanup and asbestos injuries.
 In addition, she has represented reinsurers and cedents in reinsurance arbitrations before industry tribunals.
 Betsy frequently counsels insurance companies on market conduct and regulatory compliance, and she has defended insurance companies in investigations by state insurance regulators and attorneys general.
 She was commissioned to write the current insurance code for the country of Uganda.